-42. Equipment and surfaces exposed to the GMO would be decontaminated using 10% sodium hypochlorite solution (bleach), 0.9% solution Virkon S or 1% of F10.
+44. Equipment and surfaces exposed to the GMO would be decontaminated using 10% sodium hypochlorite solution (bleach), 0.9% solution Virkon S or 1% of F10.

-43. Used burlap bags would be decontaminated by autoclaving.
+45. Used burlap bags would be decontaminated by autoclaving.

-44. Liquid waste likely to contain GMO would be decontaminated by adding a solution of sodium hypochlorite (bleach) to a final concentration of at least 0.
+46. Liquid waste likely to contain GMO would be decontaminated by adding a solution of sodium hypochlorite (bleach) to a final concentration of at least 0.
 5% prior to disposal into the sewage system.

-45. Solid waste generated during preparation and/or administration of GM vaccine (e.g. pipette tips, needles and syringes) would be transported to PC2 facilities at UTAS for decontamination and disposal via the PC2 facility biohazard waste stream.
+47. Solid waste generated during preparation and/or administration of GM vaccine (e.g. pipette tips, needles and syringes) would be transported to PC2 facilities at UTAS for decontamination and disposal via the PC2 facility biohazard waste stream.

-46. In the event of a devil dies from DFTD during the trial, the devil would be transported to UTAS and stored in freezers within the PC2 facilities.
+48. In the event a devil dies from DFTD during the trial, the devil would be transported to UTAS and stored in a freezer within the PC2 facilities.
 Any devil remains and unused faecal samples would be autoclaved for 2 hours at 121 °C. Internal temperature probes would be used to monitor the temperatures of the load.
-The decontamination of the load by autoclaving is yet to be validated.
+The applicant provided data showing the validation of this decontamination method.
 After decontamination, the waste would be disposed via the biohazard waste stream used by the PC2 facility.